 On July 3, 2018, the Company entered into an employment contract with Grant Froese (the "Froese Agreement").
 Under the terms of the Froese Agreement, Mr. Froese was engaged as CEO of the Company.
 The Froese Agreement may be terminated on four (4) weeks' written notice by Mr. Froese.
 The Company may terminate the Froese Agreement for cause, without notice or any payment in lieu thereof.
 The Company may also terminate the Froese Agreement without cause, and without further obligation, by providing Mr. Froese with: (a) payment for all accrued and outstanding annual salary and any discretionary bonus accrued throughout the termination date; and (b) payment equal to two times his annual salary and annual retention bonus paid in the previous calendar year.
 In the event of a "Change of Control" of the Company, Mr. Froese is entitled to receive from the Company a payment equal to two (2) times Mr. Froese's: (i) annual salary; (ii) annual retention bonus; and (iii) the average of the discretionary bonus awarded in the previous two (2) full calendar years.
 The total estimated incremental payments, payables and benefits to Mr. Froese in the event of termination of his employment without cause, as if such event occurred on the last business day of the Company's most recently completed financial year, is \$1,502,704.
-Pursuant to a separation agreement between the Company and Mr. Froese on March 12, 2020, Mr. Froese received a termination payment of \$nil and all outstanding stock options and PARS were cancelled on May 15, 2020 through May 15, 2020 for a monthly renumeration of \$50,000.
+Pursuant to a separation agreement between the Company and Mr. Froese on March 12, 2020, Mr. Froese received a termination payment of \$nil and all outstanding stock options and PARS were cancelled on May 15, 2020.
+The Company also entered into a consulting agreement with Mr. Froese for a fix term effective March 15, 2020 through May 15, 2020 for a monthly renumeration of \$50,000.